 - Look at the LI suggestions they give you (Twitter does too) and scroll through the list.
 Often I find people who I “thought” I was connected with but am not.
 These are your “warm connections” that are easy to add.

-- Look through your first connections and click on their “Connections” (Go to your 1st connection and simply click on their “connections” in the lower right of their picture).
+- Look through your first connections and click on their “Connections” (Go to your 1st connection and simply click on their “connections” underneath their name and HeadLine).
 Browse here and you may find people you already know but more importantly, you may find people you would like to connect with.
 You can:

 – ask your 1st connection to introduce you